oborel/obo-relations/docs/process-relations.md

 * [RO:0004009 _has primary input_](http://purl.obolibrary.org/obo/RO_0004009)
 * [RO:0004008 _has primary output_](http://purl.obolibrary.org/obo/RO_0004008)

-The definitions primary input/output refer to the "goal" of the process, but this should not be understood to be reflecting some sentient goal (see [PMID:27812932](https://pubmed.ncbi.nlm.nih.gov/27812932/)_
+The definitions primary input/output refer to the "goal" of the process, but this should not be understood to be reflecting some sentient goal (see [PMID:27812932](https://pubmed.ncbi.nlm.nih.gov/27812932/))

-## OBI input/output relations
+### OBI input/output relations

+Work is ongoing to reconcile the relations has-specified-input and has-specified-output in OBI with RO, see the tracker for details

+## Other process relations

+The summary above is intended to describe some of the key ways to model processes using RO design patterns.
+It is not exhaustive.

+Not covered here:

+* causal relations between processes, including regulation
+* patterns that describe how processes realize realizables